ConsciousnessRealist/consciousnessrealist.github.io/_guest/2022-04-07-what-is-reality.markdown

 author: "Gemma de las Cuevas"
 ---

-##### This blog contribution is partly based on the article entitled  ["La realidad es más rara de lo que imaginábamos"](https://lamaletadeportbou.com/articulos/la-realidad-es-mas-rara-de-lo-que-imaginabamos/) published in La Maleta de Portbou, n.
-51, April-March 2022, which itself is based on the [dialogue](https://macaya.caixaforum.org/ca/p/que-es-la-realitat-_a28984715) that took place in Palau Macaya, Barcelona (Catalonia) on October 27th and 28th, 2021.

 What is reality?
 What an important and difficult question.
 How odd: the more basic the questions, the more difficult the answers.